 A portion of resident and family payments to help cover costs of care might be deductible as medical and/or long-term care expenses for federal income tax purposes.
 Check with your tax advisor.
 Those payments are not deductible as charitable donations under the IRS/Federal income tax rules.

 What is provided?

 Each bedroom is a fully-furnished private bedroom, which includes a fully-powered residential care bed, side table, lamp, guest chairs, and wardrobe space.
 In addition, each bedroom has a cable TV and clock.
 All residents receive ample linens and bath towels as well as basic toileting items.
-In general, we provide all of the necessary items to assist in the care of the resident.
+In general and together with the resident’s hospice agency, we provide all of the necessary items to assist in the care of the resident.

 Are meals provided?

 Yes.
 When a resident first arrives, we find out their food preferences and work hard to meet them.
 Homemade meals and snacks are provided.
 Timing is adjusted to meet the resident’s wishes as much as possible.
-Basic accommodations will be made for residents wishing to store special food items.
+Accommodations can be made for residents wishing to store special food items.

 What are the bedrooms like?